4406arthur/CLUT_Assignment/README.md

   CLUT generator
   -------------------------------------------------------
   > In CLUT generator, We unique all pixel from input img and calculate each of unique pixel's count.
-After these step, sort the list and extrac top 256 pixel.
+After these step, sort the list and extrac top 256 colours.

   Find similar color
   ---------------------------------------------------